 Available to grow for experienced growers and beginners alike.
 Such a bonsai does not need frequent watering in winter, there are no special requirements for humidity, temperature, and light.
 Its unpretentiousness is its advantage.
 Drip irrigation for indoor plants with their own hands In winter, the tree needs rest more than watering, and therefore the soil should dry out in this period.
 Despite the unpretentiousness of keeping juniper bonsai, the tree requires a little attention and minimal watering.

-There are two kinds of shrub and tree seeds suitable for exotic bonsai.
+There are two kinds of shrubs and tree seeds suitable for exotic bonsai.
 One type of crop can be used immediately for germination, and the other part undergoes a hibernation period in which the seedling must wait out the cold season.
 Stratification in a home environment will serve as a simulation of winter.
-Juniper is perfect described in Bonsai Tree Care System.
+Juniper is perfectly described in Bonsai Tree Care System.

 Miniature is planted in a shallow flat container, controlling the growth of the culture and allowing the formation and pruning of its root system and crown.
 Each year, the tree is transplanted into a slightly larger container.
 Preference is given to ceramic pots, which can withstand the weight of the plants.
 This is especially true for cascading forms of bonsai.
 At the bottom of the container make several drainage holes that help to remove moisture and allow the plant to be attached to them.
 A suitable pot before planting the culture should be scalded with boiling water or treated with a solution of manganese solution to protect the roots of the tree from fungal diseases.